canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 There is a distinction between version control systems.
 It makes them different.
 Centralized vs distributed.

 **A centralized VCS requires a server to perform any operation on your project**.
 You need to connect to this server to download all your files to start to work.
-If this serves goes down, users can’t work. _Bye, bye, productivity!_.
-Team Foundation Server (TFS) from Microsoft is a centralized VCS.
+If this serves goes down, users can’t work. _Bye, bye, productivity!_ Team Foundation Server (TFS) from Microsoft is a centralized VCS.

 But, **a distributed VCS doesn’t need a centralized server in the same sense**.
 Each user has a complete copy of the entire project.
 Most of operations are performed against this local copy.
 So you can work offline. _A two-hour flight without internet, no problem_.
 For example, Git is a distributed VCS.